MaturityMap

 • Assign owners and set realistic timelines

-• Link actions to specific maturity dimensions and target levels
+• Link actions to specific dimensions and target levels

-Implement improvements, track progress, and conduct periodic re-assessments to measure advancement and adjust the plan.
+Implement improvements, track progress, and re-assess periodically to measure advancement and adjust the plan.

 • Schedule quarterly or biannual re-assessments